ryandeussing/jimhopper/_the-brain/cycles.md

 ![](/uploads/versions/brain_cycles_revised---x0-19-819-617-386-291x---.png)

-Depression/defeat cycle.
+### Depression/Defeat Cycle

 In this cycle we feel stuck in and overwhelmed by something bad that’s *already* happened.

 The fear circuitry is relatively inactive, since something that may have been feared has already come to pass.